Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

 1. When `launch_dev_extension` is called:
    - A unique session ID is generated
-   - The extension path is derived as `<workspaceDir>/src`
-   - The test directory is derived as `<workspaceDir>/examples`
-   - A `.PROMPT` file is written to the test directory with the prompt and session ID
+   - A `.PROMPT` file is written to the launch directory with the prompt and session ID
    - VSCode is launched with the extension in development mode using the `--wait` flag
    - The `--wait` flag ensures the process stays alive until the window is closed
    - The extension can read the `.PROMPT` file and execute the prompt